IndiaCovidRelief/IndiaCovidRelief.github.io/index.md

 This is an attempt to collate the several active campaigns that are working to bring essential commodities and other forms of support to vulnerable groups.

+**Note**: This is not an exhaustive list of initiatives in India.
+If you know or are organising such an initiative, please submit your details on *[this form](https://forms.gle/6uLcxdyhKToDQoc68)*.

 #  Links to Support Initiatives

 Please select the beneficiaries/areas to display lists of relevant campaigns.
 Use the **All** button to see initiatives for all other beneficiaries/areas.